sikachu/guard-sass/README.md

     :debug_info => true                 # File and line number info for FireSass.
                                         # default: false

+    :line_numbers => true               # Add source filename and line number as a comment
+                                        # default: false

 ### Output Short Notation

 guard-sass also has a short notation like [guard-coffeescript][gcs], this lets